awsdocs/amazon-redshift-management-guide/doc_source/configure-jdbc-connection.md

 For more information about SSL options, see [Connect using SSL](connecting-ssl-support.md#connect-using-ssl)\.

-For information about how to set up JDBC driver configuration options, see [Amazon Redshift JDBC driver installation and configuration guide](https://s3.amazonaws.com/redshift-downloads/drivers/jdbc/1.2.54.1082/Amazon+Redshift+JDBC+Connector+Install+Guide.pdf)\.
+For information about how to set up JDBC driver configuration options, see [Amazon Redshift JDBC driver installation and configuration guide](https://s3.amazonaws.com/redshift-downloads/drivers/jdbc/1.2.55.1083/Amazon+Redshift+JDBC+Connector+Install+Guide.pdf)\.

-## Use previous JDBC driver version 1\.0 driver versions in certain cases<a name="jdbc-previous-versions"></a>
+## Use previous JDBC driver 1\.x versions in certain cases<a name="jdbc-previous-versions"></a>

-Download a previous version of the Amazon Redshift JDBC driver only if your tool requires a specific version of the driver\.
-For information about the functionality supported in these versions of the drivers, see [Download an Amazon Redshift JDBC driver](#download-jdbc-driver)\.
+Download a previous version of the Amazon Redshift JDBC driver verion 1\.x only if your tool requires a specific version of the driver\.
+For information about the functionality supported in these versions of the drivers, see [Download the Amazon Redshift JDBC driver](#download-jdbc-driver)\.

 Then download and review the [Amazon Redshift ODBC and JDBC driver license agreement](https://s3.amazonaws.com/redshift-downloads/drivers/Amazon+Redshift+ODBC+and+JDBC+Driver+License+Agreement.pdf)\.